Empirical Bayes for Data Integration: Acknowledgments

 \section{Acknowledgments}

 PRV acknowledges the support of Departament de Recerca i Universitats de la Generalitat de Catalunya and the European Social Fund.
-DR was funded by grant Consolidaci\'on investigadora CNS2022-135963 by the Agencia Espa\~{n}ola de Investigaci\'on (AE), and PID2022-138268NB-I00 by Ministerio de Ciencia e Innovaci\'on (MICIN)/Agencia Espa\~{n}ola de Investigaci\'on(AEI)/10.13039/501100011033 /Fondo Europeo de Desarrollo Regional (FEDER).
+DR was funded by grant Consolidaci\'on investigadora CNS2022-135963 by the Agencia Espa\~{n}ola de Investigaci\'on (AE), and PID2022-138268NB-I00 by Ministerio de Ciencia e Innovaci\'on (MICIN)/Agencia Espa\~{n}ola de Investigaci\'on(AEI)/10.13039/501100011033 /Fondo Europeo de Desarrollo Regional (FEDER), and an ICREA Academia fellowship from AGAUR (Generalitat de Catalunya).